Bafana Bafana international Tau scores on debut for Anderlecht | Goal.com

 South Africa international Percy Tau made a dream start to life at his new club RSC Anderlecht.

-Tau was on his competitive debut for the Purple and White having recently joined the club on a season-long loan deal from Premier League side Brighton and Hove Albion.
+Tau was making his competitive debut for the Purple and White, having recently joined the club on a season-long loan deal from Premier League side Brighton and Hove Albion.

 However, the visitors pulled one back through Belgium-born Congolese striker Nelson Balongo with two minutes left on the clock.